diantyapitaloka/Tensor-Flow-Machine-Learning/README.md

 ## ⚡💧☃️ Tensor Flow Machine Learning ☃️💧⚡
 - This dataset contains images of hand gestures from the Rock-Paper-Scissors game.
 - The images were captured as part of a hobby project where I developped a Rock-Paper-Scissors game using computer vision and machine learning on the Raspberry Pi
+- The dataset was curated using a Pi Camera to capture diverse hand gestures against various backgrounds.
+Each image was then resized and normalized to ensure consistent input dimensions for the neural network.

 ![image](https://github.com/diantyapitaloka/Tensor-Flow-Machine-Learning/assets/147487436/f0b834a3-7dbb-46d7-8822-9c04fc18eba6)